 5. Do not become isolated yourself even if the person you care for is housebound.

 If you've become as isolated as the person you're caring for, consider asking someone to take over your duties for part of a day so you can do something for yourself.
 If you don't know anyone personally to ask, many communities have programs that provide this kind of support.

 There are also online support groups for caregivers that can go a long way toward easing isolation.
 Here are three organizations that can help: Family Caregiver Alliance, Empowering Caregivers, and The Well Spouse Association.
 Connecting with others in this way benefits both you and the person you’re caring for, because it puts you in touch with others who understand the challenges you’re facing.

-6. DO NOT neglect your own health.
+6. Do not neglect your own health.

-You can’t be an effective a caregiver if you don’t care for yourself physically and emotionally.
+You can’t be an effective caregiver if you don’t care for yourself physically and emotionally.
 Ignoring your own physical and mental health can negatively impact both you and the person you’re caring for.

 Caring for yourself is part of being a good caregiver for another.

 © 2014 Toni Bernhard.
 Thank you for reading my work.
 I'm the author of four books, including How to Be Sick: A Buddhist-Inspired Guide for the Chronically Ill and Their Caregivers (Second Edition) 2018 and How to Be Sick: Your Pocket Companion (for those who've read How to Be Sick and for those who haven't).
 Available May 2020